Schroders Capital Global Innovation Trust - Tender Offer 2026

-Our FAQ sheet outlines the key considerations for shareholders in relation to the Tender Offer proposed by the Company
+Our FAQ sheet outlines the key considerations for shareholders in relation to the Second Tender Offer proposed by the Company in May 2026

 Why is the Company proposing the Tender Offer?

-You have two options in relation to the Tender Offer:
+You have two options in relation to this second Tender Offer:

-- Option 1: Choose to sell some or all of your shares back to the Company.
+Option 1: Choose to sell some or all of your shares in the Company.

 At what price will the Company purchase my shares?

 The Tender Offer, which is subject to Shareholder approval at the General Meeting, is being made at the Final Tender Price.
-Based on the Estimated Net Asset Value per Share of 21.36 pence as at 31 May 2025, less the pro rata anticipated costs of the Tender Offer, the Final Tender Price would be 21.119983 pence per Share as at the date of the circular release (19/06/2025).
+Based on the Net Asset Value per Share of 21.68 pence as at 30 April 2026, less the pro rata anticipated costs of the Tender Offer, the Final Tender Price would be 21.429898 pence per Share as at the date of the publication of the circular.

 The Company is alert to events affecting the portfolio during the Tender Offer process.
-Accordingly, the Final Tender Price will be equal to the Estimated Net Asset Value per Share of 21.36 pence as at 31 May 2025, less the pro rata anticipated costs of the Tender Offer, but updated for any events in the Company’s portfolio prior to 18 July 2025 (the “Final Tender Price Determination Date”) which would lead to a material change in the Company’s Estimated Net Asset Value per Share.
-The Board is not currently aware of any reason why the Final Tender Price would differ from the Indicative Tender Price.
+Accordingly, the Final Tender Price will be equal to the Net Asset Value per Share of 21.68 pence as at 30 April 2026, less the pro rata anticipated costs of the Tender Offer, but updated for any events in the Company’s portfolio prior to 23 June 2026 (the “Final Tender Price Determination Date”) which would lead to a material change in the Company’s Net Asset Value per Share.

-The Final Tender Price will be announced on or around 25 July 2025.
-For further information on how the Estimated Net Asset Value per Share has been calculated, please refer to the circular.
+The Final Tender Price will be announced on or around 23 June 2026.
+Further information on how the Net Asset Value per Share has been calculated is set out in paragraph 1.3 of Part 3 (Further information on the Tender Offer) of the circular.

 How many shares can I sell to the Company?

-Eligible Shareholders shall have the right to sell a pro rata proportion of their shareholding in the Company.
-Based on the Indicative Tender Price, and a proposed return of capital by the Company of up to £37 million less costs, this would represent 21.42 per cent. of your Shares.
-This is your Basic Entitlement.
-However, please note that the Final Tender Price and Basic Entitlement will only be announced by the Company on 25 July 2025.
+Eligible Shareholders shall have the right to sell their Basic Entitlement under the Tender Offer, being a pro rata proportion of their shareholding in the Company as at the Tender Record Date.
+Based on the Indicative Tender Price, and a proposed return of capital by the Company of up to £20 million less costs, this would represent 14.52 per cent. of your Shares (your “Estimated Basic Entitlement”).
+This means that if you hold 10,000 Shares, your Estimated Basic Entitlement would be 1,452 Shares.
+However, please note that these figures are indicative only and the Final Tender Price and actual Basic Entitlement will only be announced by the Company on 23 June 2026.

 You may choose to sell more than your Basic Entitlement of your Shares, with any excess amount over your Basic Entitlement being your Excess Application.
 This will give you the potential to sell more shares back to the Company than your Basic Entitlement, but this is not guaranteed.
 The Company will only be able to repurchase some or all of your Excess Application, to the extent other Shareholders do not take up their Basic Entitlement.